Kyleakin: Transport

 From 1841 to 16 October 1995 a ferry service operated from Kyleakin to the mainland across the narrow strait of Loch Alsh, until it was replaced by the controversial Skye Bridge.
 Initially a toll bridge, the tolls were discontinued in 2004 following protests by local people.

 Sport

-Kyleakin plays host to Kyleakin Football Club, who won the Skye and Lochalsh Bagshaw league in 2009, goalkeeper Lennie Chiffers is also part of an accomplished bowls team in the village.
+Kyleakin plays host to Kyleakin Football Club, who won the Skye and Lochalsh Bagshaw league in 2009, legendary goalkeeper, Lennie Chiffers, is also part of an accomplished bowls team in the village.
 It also hosts a new year football match between bachelors and married men.
-It is also a breeding ground for shinty players, including John "Slippy" Finlayson, who won the Camanachd Cup with Skye Camanachd in 1990 and Steven Morrison, Scotland Under-21 Captain.
+It is also a breeding ground for shinty players, including John "Slippy" Finlayson, who won the Camanachd Cup with Skye Camanachd in 1990, and Steven Morrison, Scotland Under-21 Captain.
 Kyleakin Primary School are also the only primary school age team to have ever won the Mod Cup in 2001.